06 June 2019

 French postcard by Ed.
 Chantal, Paris, no. 93.
 Photo: ACE.

-Hortensia Bleu
+Hortensia bleu

 During the war years, Gilbert Gil played e.g. the rebellious son of Jean-Louis Barrault's Hector Berlioz in La symphonie fantastique/The Fantastic Symphony (Christian-Jaque, 1941).
-In L'Assassin a peur la nuit/The assassin is afraid at night (Jean Delannoy, 1942), shot at and set in the South of France, Gil played the young worker friend of a thief on the run (Jean Chévrier), who tries to become honest and falls in love with his friend's sister (Louise Carlettti).
+In L'Assassin a peur la nuit/The assassin is afraid at night (Jean Delannoy, 1942), shot at and set in the South of France, Gil plays the young worker friend of a thief on the run (Jean Chévrier), who tries to become honest and falls in love with his friend's sister (Louise Carlettti).
 Yet, the thief's past haunts him and a former mistress (Mireille Balin) pushes him to kill an antiquarian.

 In Pierre et Jean/Pierre and Jean (André Cayatte, 1943), based on a novel by Guy de Maupassant, two brothers (Bernard Lancret and Gil) go through a crisis when they realise they are only half-brothers.
-Afterward, Gil joined the French actors in the resistance under the pseudonym 'Hortensia Bleu'.
+Afterwards, Gil joined the French actors in the resistance under the pseudonym 'Hortensia Bleu'.

 Once the war was over, André Cayatte called him back to play a naive plaything of a femme fatale (Ginette Leclerc) in Le dernier sou/The Last Penny (André Cayatte, 1944).
 After the hardship of the war, comedy was welcomed, so Gil acted in e.g. Leçon de conduit/Lessons in Conduct (Gilles Grangier, 1945) at the end of which a bitch played by Odette Joyeux just doesn't manage to behave well.